2023 Best Journalism Schools in North Carolina

 Full Journalism at Wingate University Report

-A rank of #5 on this year’s list means Appalachian State University is a great place for journalism students.
-Located in the distant town of Boone, Appalachian State is a public college with a very large student population.
+Out of the 6 schools in North Carolina that were part of this year’s ranking, Appalachian State University landed the # 5 spot on the list.
+Located in the distant town of Boone, Appalachian State is a public college with a fairly large student population.

 Journalism majors at Appalachian State take out an average of $25,486 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $276, assuming that the borrower is on a 10-year repayment plan.

-Gardner - Webb University ranked #6 on this year’s Best Journalism Schools in North Carolina list.
-Gardner - Webb is a small private not-for-profit school located in the distant town of Boiling Springs.
+Gardner - Webb University landed the #6 spot in the 2023 rankings for the best journalism programs.
+Gardner - Webb is a small private not-for-profit school located in the town of Boiling Springs.

-Read full report on Journalism at Gardner - Webb University
+Full Journalism at Gardner - Webb University Report

 More Journalism Rankings in North Carolina